Henrik-Peters/ActivPass/README.md

 `AppData\Roaming\ActivPass`.
 The configuration can be changed in the user interface.
 When no configuration exists, a default configuration is used and a new configuration file will be created.

+## Security Reporting
+A password strength is calculated for each stored password to give the user feedback on the quality of the password.
+Warnings are also issued for saved URLs if they do not use encrypted protocols.
+There is also a global view where you can see all warnings and password strengths for a given container.

 ## Documentation
 The documentation for ActivPass is hosted in the [GitHub Wiki](https://github.com/Henrik-Peters/ActivPass/wiki).